papivot/kube-shell/README.md

 Now access the kube-shell application on a client browser by navigating to http://[IPADDRESS_1 or HOSTNAME ]

 ## Running in a Kubernetes cluster

+Use the 2 sample YAML files provided to run the app within a Kubernetes cluster (with SSL or without SSL support).
+As mentioned previously, the current setup uses service type `LoadBalancer` to expose the application but can be tweaked to be exposed by an `Ingress` object.